 I am Wouter van Erve, an Assistant Professor of Political Science in the Department of History and Political Science at Texas Woman’s University in Denton, Texas.
-I am interested in political institutions, and my dissertation project focuses on the paradox between participation and representation in local politics, and on the counterintuitive observation that municipalities using political institutions that provide citizens with a plethora of participatory opportunities, may in fact create a more homogenous, elite-driven, and less representative political climate despite their intentions to the contrary.
+I am interested in political institutions, and my research focuses on the impact of institutional design in subnational political environments.
+My work has been published in peer-reviewed journals such as Social Science Quarterly and American Politics Research.

 I am a passionate teacher, and have considerable experience teaching as an instructor of record for both political science as well as legal studies courses.
 I encourage students to become independent, creative thinkers who are able to communicate their ideas effectively, and empower them to become engaged citizens who are able to make relevant judgments and discriminations by creating challenging curricula that pull from a rich variety of resources, supplemented by assignments and classroom activities, accounting for my students’ diversity in learning styles and familiarity with the course material.